 - Must be available to attend the CMA National Conference .
 (Registration costs to be paid by CMA.)

 - Must not be a current or previous employee of the museum/organization.

 In 2015, RBC Foundation Museum Mentorship was formally launched.
-Recipient organizations of the RBC Foundation Museum Mentorship were:
+Since then, the recipient organizations of the RBC Foundation Museum Mentorship are:

 - 2015: The Whyte Museum of the Canadian Rockies (Banff, AB)

 - 2015: The National Music Centre (Calgary, AB)

 The RBC Foundation previously supported a similar program, the RBC Museum Internship for Emerging Professionals.
 The CMA is pleased to have worked with the following institutions to offer other career-launching experiences for emerging museum professionals:

 - 2014: York Region District School Board Museum & Archives (Markham, ON)

 - 2014: Art Gallery of Mississauga (Mississauga, ON)